 Jacob S. Sherkow

-Jacob S. Sherkow is an Associate Professor of Law and affiliated faculty at the Institute for Information Law and Policy, where he teaches Intellectual Property, Patent Law, Patent Litigation, and Property.
-His research focuses on law and the biosciences, with an emphasis on biotechnology and intellectual property.
-Professor Sherkow’s scholarship on these topics has appeared in both traditional law reviews and science journals, including the BYU, Iowa, and Michigan Law Reviews, the online companions to the Stanford Law Review and the Yale Law Journal, and Science, Nature Biotechnology, and JAMA Internal Medicine.
-In 2013, he was a recipient of the Leonardo Da Vinci Research Grant, hosted by the Center for Protection of Intellectual Property, for his upcoming work on administrative agencies’ roles in patent litigation.
-Professor Sherkow has also been a media commentator on intellectual property in the Wall Street Journal, the New York and Los Angeles Times, and NPR’s All Things Considered.
+Jacob S. Sherkow is an Associate Professor of Law and affiliated faculty at the Innovation Center for Law and Technology, where he teaches Intellectual Property, Patent Law, Patent Litigation, FDA Law, and Property.
+His research focuses on the intersections of biotechnology, intellectual property, and regulatory law.
+Prof. Sherkow is the author of over a dozen articles on these and related topics in both traditional law reviews and scientific journals, and has been a frequent media commentator in the Wall Street Journal, the New York and Los Angeles Times, and NPR.
+His recent scholarship is available on SSRN.

 Professor Sherkow comes to NYLS from Stanford Law School, where he was a Fellow in the Center for Law and the Biosciences.
 Prior to entering academia, he was a patent litigator at Gibson, Dunn & Crutcher in New York, where he litigated both pharmaceutical and high-tech patents.
 In 2011, Professor Sherkow, along with a team of attorneys, won the Frank Wheat Award for pro bono service.
 In 2010, he served as a law clerk to Judge Nicholas G. Garaufis in the U.S. District Court for the Eastern District of New York.